-Nick Roberts

-Chief Executive Officer
+Nick Roberts Chief Executive Officer

-1 July 2019
+Appointment date 1 July 2019

-Committee membership: S
+Committee membership: (5)

-Since joining the Group in 2019, Nick has reshaped

-the business to be the leading partner to the construction industry by focusing on trade customers and offering value-added services through an improved branch network.
+Since joining the Group in 2019, Nick has reshaped the business to be the leading partner to the construction industry by focusing on trade customers and offering value-added services through an improved branch network.
 He was previously President of engineering consultancy Atkins and has spent nearly 30 years in the construction industry.
 He is an Honorary Fellow of the Institution of Civil Engineers and is the Deputy Chair and Trustee of the Forces in Mind Trust.

-Alan Williams

-Chief Financial Officer
+Alan Williams Chief Financial Officer

-3 January 2017
+Appointment date 3 January 2017